+- Snap Assessments

+- ENP

 - Teacher-generated assessment data

 - FSA results

-- School-wide numeracy assessment results
+- School-wide numeracy assessment results (Numeracy: assessing for operations and number sense)

-- Student self-assessment and self-reporting on confidence level with math problem solving ability (November and May)
+- Student self-assessment and self-reporting on confidence level with math problem solving ability (November and May).

 Rationale (What is going on for our learners?
 How do we know?
 Why does it matter?)